-- The employee's absence history. - The nature of the absences and any treatment that has been received. - The effect the absence is having on Service performance and colleagues within the Service. - Any action taken to improve attendance. - Any support that can be provided by the Council.
+- The nature of the absences and any treatment that has been received. - The effect the absence is having on Service performance and colleagues within the Service. - Any action taken to improve attendance. - Any support that can be provided by the Council.